corelight/pycommunityid/README.md

 The API breaks the computation into two steps: (1) creation of a flow tuple object, (2) computation of the Community ID string on this object.
-It supports various input types in order to accommodate network byte order representations of flow endpoints, high-level ASCII representations, etc.
+It supports various input types in order to accommodate network byte order representations of flow endpoints, high-level ASCII, and ipaddress objects.

-In practice, it looks e.g. as follows:
+Here's what it looks like:

     import communityid